DuolaD/HoYoShade/Readme.md

 **EN**|[简体中文](Readme.Chinese_Simplified.md)|[繁體中文](Readme.Chinese_Traditional.md)

 > [!NOTE]
+> The translation is not 100% accurate, as it is primarily based on OpenAI-GPT4T, Google Translate, and my proofreading.
+However, even so, the final result may still have some issues.
+If you find any problems or believe that there is an issue, please submit issues to help improve HoYoShade.

+> [!NOTE]
 > Are you looking for an old version?we are developing [HoYoShade-RePublish](https://github.com/DuolaD/HoYoShade-RePublish) repo.Which when it done,you can download all old releases without all DMCA content.
 Sound good?

 > [!NOTE]